ashleymullan/ashley_mullan_hugo_site/content/authors/admin/_index.md

 highlight_name: true
 ---

 👋 Hi, and welcome to my website!
-I'm **Ashley**, an M.S. student in the [Department of Statistical Sciences](https://stats.wfu.edu/) at Wake Forest University.
-I currently work with [Dr. Sarah Lotspeich](https://www.sarahlotspeich.com/) on methods to handle measurement error and their exciting applications to the study of local food access.
+I'm **Ashley**, a Ph.D. student in the [Department of Biostatistics](https://www.vumc.org/biostatistics/vanderbilt-department-biostatistics) at Vanderbilt University Medical Center.
+I recently earned my master's degree from the [Department of Statistical Sciences](https://stats.wfu.edu/) at Wake Forest University, where I worked with [Dr. Sarah Lotspeich](https://www.sarahlotspeich.com/) on methods to handle measurement error and their exciting applications to the study of local food access.
 I 💖 working with data and talking about sitcoms and romcoms, sometimes even [at the same time](https://drive.google.com/file/d/1bRwA-At8TQ853uAKEudn6Ol84eFd4LJp/view?usp=sharing)!
 {style="text-align: justify;"}